jamestsatsaronis/cloning-sim/README.md

-# Virtual qPCR Flow Simulation
+# Cloning Flow Simulation

-An interactive educational simulation that guides students through the process of optimising a qPCR experiment, from primer selection through to interpreting results.
+An interactive educational simulation that guides students through the process of designing a cloning experiment.

 ## Quick Start (local development)